dangoldin/FollowerFactory/README.md

 Create the scatterplots used in [NYTimes' Follower Factory](https://www.nytimes.com/interactive/2018/01/27/technology/social-media-bots.html).

 ### Getting Started
 Install dependencies.
 ```
-pip install TwitterAPI
+pip install TwitterAPI # or pip install -r requirements.txt
 ```

 Edit `ff.py` for your account.
 Go to https://apps.twitter.com/ to get your API keys.
 Don't forget to fill in your screen name (or someone else's).

 ```